backupbrew/switchbrew/AM services.md

 | --- | ---------------------------------------------------------- | ----- |
 | 0   | [\#OpenApplicationProxy](#OpenApplicationProxy "wikilink") |       |

-This is used by all regular-applications, even [flog](Flog.md "wikilink").
+This is used by all regular-applications, including [flog](Flog.md "wikilink") and "Retail Interactive Display Menu".
 Only one session can be open for this service at a time.

 ## OpenApplicationProxy